rcc-uchicago/cgsl-archive/suggestions.md

   APIs (whether something exists along the lines of the [dataverse](http://thedata.harvard.edu/guides/dataverse-api-main.html) or [ckan](http://docs.ckan.org/en/latest/api/index.html) APIs) and data packaging conventions
 * utilize databrary for dataset publishing/discoverability and controlled access to dataset resources
-* develop a [prototype](prototype.md) demonstrating enhanced access to contributed collections that's focused on enabling [interactive explorability](https://github.com/joyrexus/rcc/blob/master/services/demos.md) (described below) rather than dataset discoverabilty
+* develop a [prototype](prototype.md) demonstrating enhanced access to contributed collections that's focused on enabling [interactive explorability](demos.md) (described below) rather than dataset discoverabilty
 * develop a simple and secure media access API

 To elaborate on a few of these points ...

 The CGSL should focus on developing a proof-of-concept **discovery interface for annotated media**, in particular an interface that enables researchers to interactively explore particular behavioral patterns within a collection of annotated media streams, with immediate playback.
 (This could be achieved by indexing typed annotations and the use of [crossfilter](http://square.github.io/crossfilter/)/reductio for interactive filtering/aggregating.)

+This suggestion is motivated by the [unique nature of behavioral datasets](context.md) and the particular desiderata of the project's [grant funding](funding.md).

 Databrary should serve as the primary catalog for collection discovery and basic access.
-The CGSL repository could then provide **enhanced access** to these contributed collections in the form of the aforementioned interface for exploratory data analysis, which will **enable researchers to do fast multidimensional filtering of annotation types via coordinated views** (multiple visualizations that summarize observations along different annotation dimensions, where filtering in one annotation dimension updates the others.)
+The CGSL could then provide **enhanced access** to these contributed collections in the form of the aforementioned interface for exploratory data analysis, which will **enable researchers to do fast multidimensional filtering of annotation types via coordinated views** (multiple visualizations that summarize observations along different annotation dimensions, where filtering in one annotation dimension updates the others.)

 In conjunction with the above, the CGSL repository could provide an http-based media interface, a simple and secure API for dynamically accessing the repository's annotated media: i.e., media access points specified via url path and query parameter encoded timestamps.